 Adventure in Argyll

 Argyll is in the West of Scotland from the Coll and Tiree Isles to Campbeltown in the mainland.
 The combination of Isles, stunning coastal resorts and mountains, lakes and green hills makes Argyll a perfect host to many outdoor activities such as Quad Biking.
 Charging up and down hillside and mountain tracks on a quad bike against stunning scenery is a unique experience.
-For a sense of historical adventure visitors can sign up for fencing lessons amidst the thrilling landscape.
+For a sense of historical adventure, visitors can sign up for fencing lessons amidst the thrilling landscape.
 Wall climbing is another activity offered in the area, and there are indoor wall climbing facilities to cater for all.

 Going on a Land Rover Safari is a way to study Argyll’s wildlife, including the red deer and golden eagle.
 Safari also offers the opportunity to get to know some of Argyll’s ancient past and farming activities and to enjoy the dramatic landscape that evokes such characters as Rob Roy.
+That reminds me, check out our guide to hiking the Rob Roy Way as well.